Pritish Nandy: Literary career

 The Government of India conferred on him the Padma Shri in 1977 for his contribution to Indian literature.
-He wrote a new book of poems called “Again” in 2010 after a long hiatus and then, “Stuck on 1/Forty in 2012”.
+He wrote a new book of poems called “Again” in 2010 after a long hiatus and then, “Stuck on 1/Forty" in 2012.
 In 2014, his version of the Isha Upanishad was published.
-His Collected Poems are being published by Seagull Books.

 Journalistic career

-He was publishing director of The Times of India between 1982 and 1991.
+He was the publishing director of The Times of India between 1982 and 1991.
 He was also managing editor of the group and editor and publisher of The Illustrated Weekly of India during its most successful decade.
 He was also editor and publisher of ‘’The Independent’’, a newspaper launched by the same group and ‘’Filmfare’’ the popular magazine.

 Nandy left The Times of India group to start his own media company Pritish Nandy Communications which was founded in 1993.
-He is currently chairman of Pritish Nandy Communications Ltd, popularly known as PNC and well known for its films, TV shows and streamed content.
+He was chairman of Pritish Nandy Communications Ltd, popularly known as PNC and well known for its films, TV shows, and streaming content.

-He is also a columnist with The Times of India, Dainik Bhaskar, Divya Bhaskar and Sangbad Pratidin.
-His regular column appears in ‘’Mumbai Mirror’’ and his blog on Times Online.
+He was also a columnist with The Times of India, Dainik Bhaskar, Divya Bhaskar and Sangbad Pratidin.
+His regular column appeared in ‘’Mumbai Mirror’’ and his blog on Times Online.
 Nandy was one of the first internet evangelists in India and opened India's first cyber café in 1996 at Hotel Leela Kempinski in Mumbai.